 A sound is a form of energy that is produced by vibrating bodies.
-It requires a medium for the propagation.
-It cannot propagate in a vacuum as there will be no material to transfer sound waves.
-Sound cannot be produced without the vibration of objects.
-The back and forth motion of an object are known as sound vibration.
-This to and fro motion or back and forth motion is also known as oscillatory motion.
-The regular rhythmic back and forth movement are referred to as oscillation.
+It requires a medium for its propagation.
+Hence, sound cannot propagate in a vacuum as there will be no material to transfer sound waves.
+The sound is produced by the back and forth motion of the object.
+This is known as sound vibration.
+It is also known as oscillatory motion.
+The regular rhythmic back-and-forth movement is referred to as oscillation.

-Period of sound
+What is Period of Sound?

 A period can be said to be the time taken to do something.
 If an event occurs repeatedly then the event is said to be periodic.
-The time taken by the periodic event to repeat itself is known as the period.
+The time taken for the periodic event to repeat itself is known as the period.
 The time taken by the particle to complete one vibration cycle is the time period for that particle.

-Frequency of Sound
+What is Frequency of Sound?